mukhammadrizooff/Portfolio/README.md

 ## Getting Started.

-To get a local copy up and running follow these simple example steps
+To get a local copy up and running follow these simple example steps.

 - go to the directory that you want to clone the repository in
 - right click and choose Git Bash here